If pitching a tent on a tropical island is your thing, add Anclote Key to your bucket list.

 There are no grills, but campfires are allowed on the beach.
 Cutting live limbs from trees or brush is not permitted, but you can pick up dry wood and dead limbs from the ground.
 Rangers request that you build your fire below the high tide line.

-While camping is free, campers have to call 727-638-4447 to check in.
+While there is no fee for camping here, campers have to call 727-638-4447 to check in.
 Have your boat registration number, number of campers, arrival and departure dates and a contact phone number off island in case of emergency.

 A wide variety of shorebirds nest on Anclote Key and its beaches, making it one of the top five birding destinations in the state.